Corporate website of Orient Corporation

 Top Risk

 [Top Risk Selection Cycle] Identify Risk Events: Identify risk events from internal and external environments that have an impact on our Group.
 Analyze and Evaluate Risk Events: Create a heatmap to evaluate the significance of risk events on an assessment of the likelihood and impact of the risk events.
 Select Potential Top Risks: Select top risk by potential high-importance risks based on similarity and relevance.
 Identify Top Risks: Comprehensively evaluate the impact on the Group and the response status and select top risks with the involvement of management.
-Report the selected top risks to the Comprehensive Risk Management Committee, Executive Management Meeting, and Board of Directors.
+Following deliberation by the Comprehensive Risk Management Committee and the Executive Management Meeting, the President and Director determines the top risks.
 Evaluate and Improve Risk Management: Regularly monitor and evaluate the operational status and report to the Comprehensive Risk Management Committee, Executive Management Meeting, and Board of Directors.
 Review and reassess the selected top risks periodically and as necessary.

 Risk Events Risk Scenarios

-1 Impact of Changes in the Economic Environment on Performance Due to prolonged inflation and significant fluctuations in the economic environment, customers are finding it difficult to make repayments, leading to an increase in bad debt losses.
-The deterioration of the business environment has resulted in an increase in the management decline and bankruptcy of affiliated stores.
+1 Impact on Business Performance due to the Worsening Economic Downturn Due to prolonged inflation and significant fluctuations in the economic environment, customers are finding it difficult to make repayments, leading to an increase in bad debt losses.
+The deterioration of the business environment has resulted in an increase in the management decline and bankruptcy of member merchants

-4 Impact on business from cyber attacks and major system disruptions Loss of stakeholder trust and missed business opportunities due to data breaches, operational disruptions, and cyber-attacks causing leakage of personal information and system outages.
+3 Impact on Business from Cyber Attacks and Major System Disruptions Loss of stakeholder trust and missed business opportunities due to data breaches, operational disruptions, and cyber-attacks causing leakage of personal information and system outages

-7 Damage to corporate value due to non-compliant behavior contrary to social norms Loss of stakeholder trust and missed business opportunities resulting from employees' failure to act in accordance with social norms and ethical standards
+4 Damage to Corporate Value due to Non-Compliant behavior Contrary to Social Norms Loss of stakeholder trust and missed business opportunities resulting from employees' failure to act in accordance with social norms and ethical standards

-8 Impact of Insufficient Human Resource Management on Strategy Implementation Inadequate human resource management to execute business strategies in response to changes in the business environment has led to a decline in competitiveness.
+7 Impact of Insufficient Human Resource Management on Strategy Implementation Decline in competitiveness due to insufficient human resource management to execute business plans

 Risks